openstack/python-glanceclient/doc/source/cli/details.rst

   Ignores cached copy and forces retrieval of schema that generates portions of the help text.
 Ignored with API version 1.

-``--no-ssl-compression``
-  **DEPRECATED!** This option is deprecated and not used anymore.
-SSL compression should be disabled by default by the system SSL library.

 ``-f, --force``
   Prevent select actions from requesting user